jayphd/jayphd.github.io/tracking.md

 2. Run Track_CS.m for tracking of MCSs in the gridded dataset.
 3. MCSs are stored in .csv files in the 'MCSs_dataset' folder.

-Note: The LAT-LON grid has been set as (1/12.5) degree spatial resolution.
+Note: The LAT-LON grid has been set to (1/12.5) degree spatial resolution.
 The native Kalpna-1 image resolution is 8 km.
 The native INSAT-3D/INSAT-3DR image resolution is 4 km.
 Modify the spatial resolution of the grid as needed.

 Tracking dataset columns: